 When I was younger I would often make dinner for my parents, I would bake twice a week, and I took over hosting Christmas dinner when at 13.
 None of these things were out of necessity, but stemmed for a true love of being in the kitchen.
 If school or friends were stressing me out, I knew a two-hour study break to make brownies would turn my attitude around.
 Somehow, the thing I always listed as my favorite hobby has become something I do only by special request from family.

-My whole life I have struggled with body dimorphic disorder.
-And while BDD always affected my perception of myself it never got in the way of my relationship with food.
+My whole life I have struggled with disordered eating.
+And while orthorexia always affected my perception of myself it never got in the way of my relationship with food.
 In high school I exercised 3 days a week, ate well most days, and enjoyed the typical pizza and junk food when I was with my friends.
 I was unhappy with my body but I was physically just fine.

 When I moved out in 2013, the changes of starting adulthood and struggles in my personal life put a major toll on my mental health.
 Stress from not liking my new school and being away from my boyfriend and best friends made me feel like I was losing every piece of myself from high school.
 I never went out, I didn’t make friends, and I exercised control in the only way I saw how—restricting food.

 Every gram of fat, protein and carbohydrates was meticulously counted.
 I was in the gym anywhere from two to four hours a day with every motion planned around what I had eaten the meal before.
 Cardio until I saw spots.
 Then a little bit more because I’d decided to have a cookie after dinner.
 No food that I had deemed “bad” was allowed into my body, and if I slipped up that meant skipping the next meal.